-- a. meet the provider qualification policies, procedures, and standards established by NC Medicaid; - b. meet the requirements of 10A NCAC 27G; - c. demonstrate that they meet these standards by being credentialed and contracted by the DHHS designated contractor or the Cherokee Indian Hospital Authority; - d. within one year of enrollment as a provider with NC Medicaid, achieve national accreditation with at least one of the designated accrediting agencies; - e. become established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins and service implementation standards; and - f. are a current Division of Vocational Rehabilitation Services (DVRS) vendor for IPS services or are in the process of becoming a vendor with DVRS.
+- a. meet the provider qualification policies, procedures, and standards established by NC Medicaid; - b. meet the requirements of 10A NCAC 27G or substantially equivalent federal/IHS regulations; - c. demonstrate that they meet these standards by being credentialed and contracted by the DHHS designated contractor or the Cherokee Indian Hospital Authority; - d. within one year of enrollment as a provider with NC Medicaid, achieve national accreditation with at least one of the designated accrediting agencies; - e. become established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins and service implementation standards; and - f. are a current Division of Vocational Rehabilitation Services (DVRS) vendor for IPS services or are in the process of becoming a vendor with DVRS or a vendor with Vocational Opportunities of Cherokee.